rafalp/Misago-Docs/docs/settings/Core.md

 List of Misago ACL framework extensions.

-## `MISAGO_ADDRESS`

-Complete HTTP address to your Misago site homepage.
-Misago relies on this address to create links in e-mails that are sent to site users.

 ##### Note

 On Misago admin panel home page you will find a message telling you if you have entered the correct value, or what value is correct in case you've didn't.